ajuksyy/ajuksyy/README.md

 ## 💫 About Me

-I'm a **Computer Science graduate** and **Full-Stack Developer** focused on building scalable web applications, mobile apps, and beautiful user experiences.
+I'm a **Computer Science graduate** and **Full-Stack Developer** passionate about creating scalable applications and meaningful user experiences.

-I enjoy working across the entire development stack — from designing interfaces to building APIs, databases, and production-ready applications.
+I work across the full development cycle — designing interfaces, building APIs, managing databases, and creating modern web and mobile applications.

 ---